-Unlike the result obtained by Bezmen and Depken II (2006), we obtain that the piracy rate is positively correlated with the tax burden but negatively correlated with domestic market size and exports over GDP.
+Unlike the result obtained by Bezmen and Depken (2006), we obtain that the piracy rate is positively correlated with the tax burden but negatively correlated with domestic market size and exports over GDP.
 The intuition behind these results is based on the role of the price of the original software.
 Lower tax burdens decrease the price of the original products, as do larger markets and more exporter countries, so the price gap between the original and pirated products is lower.
 Thus, the incentives to copy original software decrease.
-On the other hand, the effect of the original products and the incentives to copy them.
+On the other hand, the effect of the extent of market dominance cannot be attributed to the relationship between the price of the original products and the incentives to copy them.
 In this case, the results suggest that a more monopolistic market allows firms to make higher profits, which gives them more resources for fighting against piracy.